Did you know that the deepest lake in the United States isn’t one of the 5 Great Lakes?

 There are two islands on Crater Lake which were formed by later lava eruptions.
 These islands are basically the peaks of a central platform that was formed inside the lake.

 One island is called Phantom Ship and Wizard Island, with Wizard island being the largest.
 Its peak stands about 755 feet (230 meters) above the surface of the lake.
 What’s remarkable about Wizard island is that its cone is capped with a volcanic crater that is about 500 feet (150 meters) wide and 100 feet (30 meters) deep.

 8. Will the volcano erupt in the future?

-What’s scary about Crater Lake is that the hydrothermal activity never really died down which means it’s very possible that the Mazama will erupt again in the future.
+What’s scary about Crater Lake is that the hydrothermal activity never really died down which means the Mazama may erupt again in the future.

-9. The lake was discovered halfway the 19th century
+9. The lake was discovered halfway through the 19th century

 The first non-Native American to lay his eyes on Crater Lake was a prospector named John Wesley Hillman.
 He didn’t intend to find it though as he was mainly interested in finding gold during the California Gold Rush.

 Crater Lake is famous for its extremely clear water so Hillman referred to it as “Deep Blue Lake.”

 10. Crater Lake has had multiple different names